tuftsdev/comp120-ylam/responsive/README.md

 All Work Is My Own

 ## Hours
 3 hours.
-Too much time was spent on finding the right CSS attribute for croping background image.
+Too much time was spent on finding the right CSS attribute for positioning background image.